 Late applications create cascading complications that extend beyond simple processing delays.
 Employment disruption becomes possible when your current pass expires before renewal approval.
 During this gap, you cannot legally work, potentially affecting salary payments and project continuity.

-Early Renewal Benefits
+Benefits of Early Renewal

 Early application provides processing flexibility that proves invaluable when complications arise.
 Should immigration authorities request additional documentation or clarification, you will have time to respond without jeopardising your work status.